SciTools/iris/docs/iris/src/techpapers/change_management.rst

     * A non-zero "<micro>" denotes a bugfix version, thus a release "X.Y.0" may be followed by "X.Y.1", "X.Y.2" etc, which *only* differ by containing bugfixes.
-Any bugfix release supercedes its predecessors, and does not change any (valid) APIs or behaviour :  hence, it is always advised to replace a given version with its latest bugfix successor, and there should be no reason not to.
+Any bugfix release supersedes its predecessors, and does not change any (valid) APIs or behaviour :  hence, it is always advised to replace a given version with its latest bugfix successor, and there should be no reason not to.